There are seven modules to the strategy framework, reflecting the different types of standards or rules which exist today.

 National safety rules

-National Safety Rules (NSRs) are required by the Railway Safety Directive and so are about ensuring consistency in safety across the EU.
+National Safety Rules (NSR) are required by the Railway Safety Directive and so are about ensuring consistency in safety across the EU.

-NSRs are designed to provide a way for railways to meet legal requirements which are not covered in a Technical Specification for Interoperability (TSI), either because the requirement isn't mentioned, isn't covered in sufficient detail, or where there's a deviation from a TSI.
+NSRs are designed to provide a way for railways to meet legal requirements which are not covered in a Technical Specification for Interoperability (TSI).
+This may be because the requirement isn't mentioned, isn't covered in sufficient detail, or where there's a deviation from a TSI.

 On Britain's railways, we publish NSRs as Railway Group Standards.